astrodbtoolkit/AstrodbKit/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Similar to the Identifier Search above, one can perform a case-insensitive search for
-any string against every string column in the database with :py:meth:`~astrodbkit2.astrodb.Database.search_string`.
+any string against every string column in the database with :py:meth:`~astrodbkit.astrodb.Database.search_string`.
 The output is a dictionary with keys for each table that matched results.
 This can be useful to find all results matching a particular reference regardless of table::